- Perrin Hosts RSHC Webinar on Conducting Successful Internal Investigations

 Dave helps his clients build and assess their compliance programs in light of their business model and risk profile.
 He helps them respond credibly and proportionately through internal investigations to internal allegations of misconduct.
 And he helps them respond effectively to government investigations by achieving resolution prior to charges ever being lodged, and by defending them vigorously in enforcement proceedings.

 Dave offers the unique perspective of a seasoned trial lawyer with more than two decades of experience as a senior compliance executive with two global companies, as a federal prosecutor with the U.S. Department of Justice, and as a law-firm partner representing corporate boards, public and private companies, and senior corporate executives.
-He has more than a decade of experience in matters involving the Foreign Corrupt Practices Act, U.S. healthcare fraud and abuse regulation, and False Claims Act litigation, among other areas of criminal and civil law enforcement.
+He focuses primarily on matters involving the Foreign Corrupt Practices Act, U.S. health care fraud and abuse regulation, and False Claims Act litigation, among other areas of criminal and civil law enforcement.

 Dave’s clients value his pragmatic and engaging approach that delivers practical advice and effective strategies tailored to their industries, business models, and risk.

 Dave joined Baxter International as Associate General Counsel and Vice-President, Compliance in 2006, where he built and operated the compliance program from the ground up.
-Managing a team of twenty compliance professionals on three continents, he handled a wide variety of the critical compliance issues that face every global healthcare company, including compliance with U.S. healthcare fraud and abuse regulation (Anti-Kickback Statute, off-label sales, False Claims Act), and the Foreign Corrupt Practices Act.
+Managing a team on three continents, he handled a wide variety of the critical compliance issues that face every global health care company, including compliance with the Foreign Corrupt Practices Act, U.S. health care fraud and abuse laws and regulations, and the False Claims Act.
 Dave also managed the defense of multiple government investigations to successful resolution, and he chaired Baxter’s Compliance Committee, regularly reporting to the Audit Committee.

 Dave returned to private practice in 2011, where he has advised a wide variety of companies and executives with their compliance programs, internal investigations, and government inquiries, as follows: